xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 > * An active Katalon Studio Enterprise license.
 > * A Katalon Runtime Engine License.
 To learn more about Katalon licenses here: [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

-In this article, we demonstrate how to manage data binding at test case level and execute them in a test suite.
+In this article, we demonstrate how to manage data binding at the test case level and execute them in a test suite.

-## Data-driven testing at test case level
+## Conduct Data Binding at the Test Case level

-In the following example, we configure a data-driven testing at test case level with the following statement:
+In the following example, we configure DDT at the test case level with the following statement:

 ``` groovy
 println "${employee} - ${department}"